Milla-L/gdim33-weekly-activities-Milla-L/README.md

 ### Activity 2: Vertical Slice Work
 <img width="838" height="466" alt="image" src="https://github.com/user-attachments/assets/e0a727e6-248c-4248-81b2-3f765f72549c" />
 This class period, I made further modifications to my shader graph and attempted to make it so that two would overlay while having different effects.
+Additionally, I fixed my second alternate ending and optimized the coding to make it cleaner.